Macoun Field Club members from days gone by (pre-1990)

 Loney studied at Lakehead University, and then conducted biological inventories around Georgian Bay and Algonquin Park, which led to the designation of important natural areas.
 He also coauthored the book Rare plants of the Yukon.
 In 1981 he joined the Canadian Wildlife Service and worked on shorebirds in the Mackenzie River Delta, later identifying important shorebird staging areas across the prairies.

-In the late 1990s, he helped develop Canada’s Endangered Species Act, and then became Chief of the North American Bird Conservation Intiative.
+In the late 1990s, he spent five years helping develop Canada’s Endangered Species Act, and then became Chief of the North American Bird Conservation Initiative.

 Robert Lee, birdwatcher in the 1970s

 Rob was a member of the Macoun Club from 1965 to 1974.
 He was much involved in mapping the ‘New’ Study Area at Bell’s Corners.
 The photo above shows him there with Loney Dickson (left) in 1971 (though it was a winter day, Rob had pencil and notebook in hand).

 After Macoun Club, Rob went away to the University of Guelph to study wildlife biology, and afterward went on a series of independent journeys in the Arctic, living alone in a small tent for months at a time.

 In 1985, Rob came back to Macoun Club as one of the leaders . . . and in 2019 he’s still there!
 He launched new programs of investigation at the Study Area..
 Although Macouners see him mostly on field trips, he does in fact chair the OFNC’s behind-the-scenes Macoun Club Committee.